-This summary deals only with beneficial owners that hold the global bonds as capital assets as defined in the United States federal income tax laws (generally, assets held for investment).
+This summary deals only with beneficial owners that hold the global bonds as capital assets as defined in the United States federal income tax laws (generally, assets held for investment) and that purchased the global bonds at the initial offering at par.
 This summary does not purport to deal with all aspects of United States federal income taxation that may be relevant to a particular holder in light of such holder's circumstances (for example, persons subject to the alternative minimum tax provisions of the Code).
 In addition, this summary does not address tax considerations applicable to special classes of holders, such as: